-- Invariant natural killer T cells (iNKTs) are a distinct class of innate-like immune cells that recognize lipid and glycolipid antigens (CD1d) on the surface of various immune cells (e.g., dendritic cells, B lymphocytes and macrophages) and on some cancer cells. - Lipid antigen presentation by CD1d is analogous to the proteins required for an adaptive T cell-mediated immune response (MHC).
-Upon binding to the lipid-CD1d complex, iNKT cells initiate the production of cytokines that activate a broad innate and adaptive immune response. - iNKT deficient animals are more susceptible to developing cancer. - High numbers of iNKT cells in humans have been associated with an improved outcome in cancer patients (survival, local disease control and reduced rate of metastasis).
+- Invariant natural killer T-cells (iNKTs) are a distinct class of innate-like immune cells that recognize lipid and glycolipid antigens presented by (CD1d), a molecule on the surface of various immune cells (e.g., dendritic cells, B lymphocytes and macrophages) as well as some cancer cells. - Upon binding to the lipid-CD1d complex, iNKT cells initiate the production of cytokines that activate a broad innate and adaptive immune response. - iNKT knock out animals develop cancer while normal mice can fend off a cancer challenge. - High numbers of iNKT cells in humans have been associated with an improved outcome in cancer patients (survival, local disease control and reduced rate of metastasis).